ZhaoyuanLiu23/Polish-Language-Dataset-Collection/README.md

 # Polish Language Datasets Collection

 ## Introduction

-This repository contains a curated metadata collection of publicly available Polish language datasets.
+This repository contains a **curated, manually verified metadata collection** of publicly available Polish language datasets for natural language processing (NLP) research.

-It is designed to help NLP researchers, linguists, and students quickly locate resources for various tasks such as text classification, named entity recognition, sentiment analysis, machine translation, question answering, and other Polish NLP research tasks.
+It is designed to serve as a centralized resource for NLP researchers, linguists, and students, enabling quick and efficient retrieval of Polish language resources for core tasks including:
+- Text classification
+- Named entity recognition
+- Sentiment analysis
+- Machine translation
+- Question answering
+- Other Polish NLP research tasks

 ## Key Metadata Fields
+Each dataset entry is annotated with structured, research-oriented metadata to ensure clarity and usability:

-- **Dataset Name**: The official name of the resource.
+- **Dataset Name**: The official, unique name of the resource.
-- **Verified Dataset URL**: Valid dataset address link (manually verified for accessibility).
+- **Verified Dataset URL**: Valid, manually verified download link (checked for accessibility).
-- **Dataset URL from Citing/Cited Papers**: Dataset links referenced in related academic papers (may include archived or alternative sources).
+- **Dataset URL from Citing/Cited Papers**: Alternative dataset links referenced in academic publications (including archived or backup sources).
 - **Modality**: The type of data (e.g., Text, Speech, Multimodal).
 - **Tasks**: Applicable NLP tasks (comma-separated for multi-task support).
-- **Dataset Description**: A detailed summary of the dataset's content, scale, and collection method.
+- **Dataset Description**: A detailed summary of the dataset's content scope, data scale, collection method, and annotation details.

 ## Data Access

-The complete dataset collection is provided in:
+The complete metadata collection of Polish language datasets is provided in a structured CSV file:

-- `Polish-Language-Dataset-Collection.csv`
+- Core File: `Polish-Language-Dataset-Collection.csv`

-Tip: Click on the CSV file above to view the full, searchable table directly in GitHub.
+💡 **Tip**: Click on the CSV file above to view the full, searchable table directly in GitHub.
+For local use, download the file and open it with UTF-8 encoding to preserve Polish special characters.

 ## Data Preview

-Below is a preview of the first 5 datasets included in the collection:
+Below is a preview of the first 5 high-quality datasets included in the collection (full list available in the CSV file):

 | Dataset Name | Verified Dataset URL | Dataset URL from Citing/Cited Papers | Modality | Tasks | Dataset Description |
 |---|---|---|---|---|---|